Lukas Loss

 Lukas studied piano in Basel, graduating summa cum laude, and also pursued harpsichord studies.
 As a soloist, he has performed with the Basel Symphony Orchestra.
 In addition to his work as a festival director, he has been active as a conductor.
 As a chamber musician, he has performed extensively across Europe.
 In early 2022, one of his ensembles was featured on BBC Radio.

-Beyond music, Lukas is also a co-founder of Lek.chat, an AI-powered video lecture platform.
+Beyond music, Lukas serves as director of Kulturhalle Volta, curating the program at Voltahalle Basel, starting from June 2026.
+He is the founder of Plakat Basel, the city’s first international poster art fair, and co-founder of LekChat, an AI-powered platform for interactive video lectures.
 His work consistently explores the intersection of culture, technology, and science.

 Videos